gabetucker2/gostack/README.md

  >>
  >>> [testend.go](/casetests/testend.go) contains functions to implement **caseend.go** functions
  >>
- >>> [unaddedcases.txt](/casetests/unaddedcases.txt) is where data to be added into future case tests is stored, intended only for the developers
+ >>> [unaddedcases.txt](/casetests/unaddedcases.txt) is where obsolete data to be added into future case tests is stored, intended only for the developers
  >>
  >> [executive](/executive) [**main** package]
  >>> [executive.go](/executive.go) exists to call functions in this project, either for case testing or executing tutorials